 Growing up, I always had a love for creating.
 No matter where I went, a pencil and paper were not far behind.
 Creating has always been an outlet for me, a way to deal with the good times and the bad.
 It wasn’t until recently that I truly understood just how detrimental art would be to my life.

 I graduated early with a BFA from the University of Rhode Island in 2014.
-Since then I have proudly exhibited work in many group shows and exhibitions at the Jamestown Art Center, Brown University, the Heart Spot Art Center and Gallery, and the Hera Gallery, to name a few.
+Since then I have proudly exhibited work in many group shows and exhibitions at the AS220 Gallery, Brown University, the Heart Spot Art Center and Gallery, and the Hera Gallery, to name a few.
 I currently work with the United Rare Disease Foundation as one of their founding volunteer artists in the Beyond the Diagnoses Exhibition.
 This is by far one of the most rewarding parts of my art career thus far.